PennyLaneAI/pennylane/doc/introduction/measurements.rst

 For hardware devices where the number of shots determines the accuracy of the expectation value and variance, as well as the number of samples returned, it can sometimes be convenient to execute the same QNode with differing number of shots.

+For simulators like ``default.qubit``, finite shots will be simulated if we set ``analytic=False`` in the device.

-This can be done by modifying the value of :attr:`.Device.shots`:
+The shot number can be changed by modifying the value of :attr:`.Device.shots`:

 .. code-block:: python